pietropn-osu/digital_cv/README.md

 ## Senior Software Engineer, *RTX Corporation - Raytheon*
 ###### February 2019 - Present
 #### General
--	Responsibilities of Software Engineer II *(see below)*
 -	Perform and verify software installations for customers on-site
--	Provide customer with training and documentation on product changes
+-	Conduct training sessions and provide documentation to customers regarding product changes

 #### Engineering Metrics and Data Analytics
--	Support multiple teams which utilize Agile (e.g. Scrum, Kanban) and Waterfall methodologies for automation of data collection and analysis in Python
+-	Lead Agile (Scrum, Kanban) and Waterfall methodologies to streamline data collection and analysis processes across multiple, cross-functional teams.
-- Build CLI tools to automate processes within engineering teams
+-   Develop versatile CLI tools (Python), including web scraping (Selenium) to expedite data collection and analysis
--	Manage teams varying between 3 – 10 people
--   Mentoring new hire software engineers (30+ in total) in parallel software development, unit testing, and code modularization and optimization
+-	Manage cross-functional teams of 3-10 members, fostering seamless collaboration and timely project delivery
--	Define data visualization standards, coding standards, and implement CI/CD processes
+-	Establish data visualization and coding standards, while spearheading the integration of CI/CD processes.
--	Prototype front-end designs using HTML/CSS/JavaScript
+-	Design and deliver front-end prototypes using HTML/CSS/JavaScript
--	Generate visualization reports via SAP BusinessObjects (BOBJ)
+-	Generate visualization reports using SAP BusinessObjects (BOBJ)
+-   Mentored and coached 30+ new software engineers, facilitating their expertise in parallel software development, unit testing, code modularization, and optimization strategies

 #### Subsystem Support Recovery Project (Complete)
+-   Led software and systems effort to upgrade a subsystem which relays encrypted communication between the Patriot system's control and launcher stations.
 -	Salvaged project that was three months behind schedule
 -	Led automation effort to design the implementation of data analysis in Python
 -	Performed requirements maintenance as well as functional and regression testing